dotexe1337/LFSInstaller/README.md

 sudo ./LFSInstaller.sh
 ```

-To create your first LFS installation script to start your installation, perform the following command which will go through interactive mode if no arguements have passed:
+To create your first LFS installation script to start your installation, perform the following command which will go through interactive mode if no arguments have passed:
 ```
 sudo ./LFSInstaller.sh -c
 ```